-Built in 1870 according Whipple's patented design by John D. Hutchinson from Troy NY (embossed in cast-iron trusses)
+Built in 1870 according Whipple's design by John D. Hutchinson from Troy NY (embossed in cast-iron trusses)

-John D. Hutchinson and his father John S. built more than 50 bridges to Whipple design but defaulted on paying fees to Whipple (after a small down payment) resulting in lengthy court cases
+John D. Hutchinson and his father John S. built more than 50 bridges to Whipple design

 SHAW BRIDGE NAME (Circa 1870)